What You’ll Spend on Transit in Mesa

 Are there monthly transit passes in Mesa?

-Yes, Valley Metro offers a 30-day pass for $64 that covers unlimited rides on buses and light rail in Mesa and the greater Phoenix area.
-Reduced fare passes are available for $32 per month for students, seniors 65+, and Medicare cardholders.
+Yes, Valley Metro offers a 31-Day Pass for $64 that provides unlimited rides on local buses and light rail in Mesa and across the Phoenix metro area.

 Is public transit reliable for work commutes?